GISermyk/TideFlatRecon_UK/README.md

 ---

-# 📄 Citation
+## Citation

-If you find this repository useful, please consider citing our paper:
+If you use this repository in your research, please cite:

 ```bibtex
 @article{xxxx,